tenderlove/our_pc/README.md

 OurPC is an experimental implementation of a gRPC client and server.

-OurPC uses nghttp2 for H2 support, Ruby sockets for networking and IO access, and Google Protobuf for protobuf encoding.
 OurPC uses nghttp2, Ruby IO objects, and Protobuf as the building blocks for implementing a gRPC server and client.
+The core of OurPC simply sets the right headers (including the Protobuf buffer prefix), and delegates to either the server code or the client code depending on the context.

 ## Features